rotosports/rotosport-core/contracts/periphery/native_coin_registry/README.md

-# Astroport native coins registry contract
+# Rotosports native coins registry contract

 The registry contract contains native assets with their precision.